T-64

-The T-64 is a Soviet tank manufactured in Kharkiv, and designed by the KhMDB.
+The T-64 is a Soviet tank manufactured in Kharkiv, and designed by Alexander Morozov.
 The tank was introduced in the early 1960s.
-It was a more advanced counterpart to the T-62: the T-64 served in tank divisions, while the T-62 supported infantry in motorized rifle divisions.
-It introduced a number of advanced features including composite armour, a compact engine and transmission, and a smoothbore 125-mm gun equipped with an autoloader to allow the crew to be reduced to three so the tank could be smaller and lighter.
+It was a more advanced counterpart to the T-62: the T-64 served in tank divisions, while the T-62 supported infantry in motor rifle divisions.
+It introduced advanced features including composite armour, a compact engine and transmission, and a smoothbore 125-mm gun equipped with an autoloader to allow the crew to be reduced to three so the tank could be smaller and lighter.
 In spite of being armed and armoured like a heavy tank, the T-64 weighed only 38 t.

 These features made the T-64 expensive to build, significantly more so than previous generations of Soviet tanks.
-This was especially true of the powerpack, which was time-consuming to build and cost twice as much as more conventional designs.
+This was especially true of the power plant, which was time-consuming to build and cost twice as much as more conventional designs.
 Several proposals were made to improve the T-64 with new engines, but chief designer Alexander Alexandrovich Morozov's political power in Moscow kept the design in production in spite of any concerns about price.
-This led to the T-72 being designed as an emergency design, only to be produced in the case of a war, but its 40% lower price led to it entering production in spite of Morozov's objections.

-At present the T-64 is in use in very few nations or regions, but is currently undergoing significant factory overhauls and modernization in Ukraine.

 The T-64 formed the design basis of the Soviet T-80, which entered service in 1976.
+The tank is in use in a few nations or regions as of 2023.
+The T-64 is undergoing significant factory overhauls and modernization in Ukraine.